Join us!

 DISCOVER ISTRIA’S BEST FOOD

 We love to eat out!
-Every couple of weeks or so we try to organise an excursion to one of our favourite village or farm restaurants so that our team can enjoy some of Istria’s best food.
+Every few weeks we organise an excursion to one of our favourite village or farm restaurants so that our team can enjoy some of Istria’s best food.
 Istria is known for its excellent air-dried ham, olive oil and wine.
-Other specialities include truffle pasta, gnocchi with beef ragu, scrambled eggs with wild asparagus and homemade sausages with sauerkraut.
-And some restaurants also offer excellent steak, fish and seafood cooked on an open fire.
+Other specialities include truffle pasta, gnocchi with beef ragu, scrambled eggs with wild asparagus and homemade sausages.
+Some restaurants also offer excellent steak, fish and seafood cooked on an open fire.
 Vegetarian options are slowly on the increase, but being vegan in Istria is hard.
+Of course, you can also find pizza, beer and ice cream, and a few Asian restaurants have opened.
 We also love to cook for each other, whether it’s simple snacks or an all-out feast.

 Grilling shellfish on the fireplace